Near Eastern Languages & Civilizations (NELC)

 At the conclusion of coursework (and once the European language reading

-exam has been passed), the student will prepare for Qualifying Examinations.
+exam has been passed), the student will prepare for AM Final Examinations.

 Upon successful completion of these exams, students can prepare the M.A. thesis.
-Students proceeding to the Ph.D. program must complete an M.A. thesis.
-However, students wishing for a terminal M.A. degree may submit two lengthy term papers for consideration by the faculty instead of the M.A. thesis.
+Students may also submit two lengthy term papers for consideration by the faculty instead of an M.A. thesis.

 B. The Ph.D. program (20 c.u.)